Africentric Personal Development Shop

 Westerville, Ohio 43081

-Every year Concord Counseling Services helps thousands of our friends, neighbors, co-workers and family members improve their emotional health so they can more successfully deal with the challenges we all face.
+Every year Concord Counseling Services helps thousands of friends, neighbors, co-workers and family members improve their emotional health so they can more successfully deal with the challenges we all face.
 Concord is a not-for-profit community mental health organization whose services keep children in school and families together; help the elderly and people who suffer from severe mental illness live safely and independently; and encourage individuals to live more fulfilling lives and to reach their full potential.
-Our programs save taxpayers thousands of dollars a year and most importantly, they save lives.
+These programs save taxpayers thousands of dollars a year and most importantly, they save lives.

 3770 North High Street